File Sharing

 How many photos should a wedding photographer deliver?

-Most wedding photographers deliver between 50 and 100 photos per hour of shooting.
-For an 8-hour wedding, this typically results in 400 to 800 final edited images.
+Most wedding photographers deliver dozens of photos per hour of shooting.
+For a full wedding day, this typically results in several hundred final edited images.
 Quality is more important than quantity; clients prefer a curated story over thousands of duplicates or test shots.

 What is the best way to send wedding photos to clients?